 As a scholar, writer and teacher, I am interested in movements in two senses.
 First, I study social movements for justice by people of color, particularly in the 1960s and 1970s.
 In that vein, I have published two books on the Asian American movement, Chains of Babylon: The Rise of Asian America (University Minnesota Press, 2009) and Rethinking the Asian American Movement (Routledge, 2012).
 Second, I am currently researching the transpacific movement of culture, aesthetics, and martial arts in the sixties and seventies by studying the figure of Bruce Lee.
 My latest essay on Lee, "Nomad of the Pacific: Bruce Lee as Method," appears in the journal American Quarterly.

 I am an Associate Professor of Ethnic Studies at the University of Colorado Boulder, where I teach classes on social movements, Asian American history and culture, comparative ethnic studies, and sports.
 Currently, I serve as a faculty associate in the Office of Faculty Affairs, addressing the issue of "Inclusive Excellence" from faculty perspectives.
 Having studied and taught at several colleges and universities across the U.S., I am pleased to call CU my home.
 Boulder is a spectacular setting in which to write, teach, learn, and live.
-Currently, I represent the South and Interior West region on the Board of the Association of Asian American Studies and serve on the editorial board of the Justice, Power, and Politics Series published by the University of North Carolina Press and the Journal of Civil and Human Rights Studies, published by the University of Illinois Press.
+Currently, I am a member of the Board of Directors of the Association of Asian American Studies.
+I also serve on the editorial boards of the Justice, Power, and Politics Series published by the University of North Carolina Press and the Journal of Civil and Human Rights Studies, published by the University of Illinois Press.

-On the non-scholarly side of things, I am an avid snowboarder and have just started martial arts.
-I enjoy reading and writing, watching television and movies, hiking, and the proverbial spending time with my family.
+On the personal side of things, I am an avid snowboarder and eager, even if unskilled, golfer.
+I enjoy reading and writing, watching movies and television (especially sports), hiking, and the proverbial spending time with my family.
 I'm also a rabid fan of University of Michigan football and basketball - Go Blue!

-This site contains (or will soon contain) brief descriptions of my publications, research, and teaching areas.
+This site contains brief descriptions of my publications, research, and teaching areas.